 There is a lot of confusion and misunderstanding about the word Tantra.
 The moment you hear this word in the West, you may immediately think about tantric sex, and if you hear this word in the East especially in India, you may immediately think about black magic.
 So what is the truth?
 Let’s understand step by step.

-Let's first understand the basics about Tantra.
+Let's first understand the basics of Tantra.

 - What is Tantra?